yoriiis/polyfillr/README.md

 #### `load`

-`string`
+`Function`

-Dynamic import of the polyfill file.
+The function to executes to dynamically import the polyfill file.

 ### `callback`

 `Function = () => {}`

 Tells the optional function to execute when all polyfills are loaded.

+### `debug`

+`Boolean = false`

+Tells to the function to enable the debug mode.
+Log messages will be displayed in the browser devtools for every polyfill files load.

 ## Licence